I.G. Policies Concerning Academic and Administrative Officers

 - Where graduate groups are generally based within a single department, the graduate group chair will either be the department chair, in which case the above procedures apply, or report to the chair, in which case independent review mechanisms are not necessary.
 However, when the graduate group is not based within a single department, the guidelines below should be followed.

-No graduate group chair shall be reappointed under circumstances such that his/her total term shall exceed six years unless a review of his/her performance is made.
-Ideally, this review should be combined with a review of the graduate group, since evaluation of an incumbent graduate group chair inevitably involves an evaluation of the group’s evolution during his/her tenure.
+No graduate group chair shall be reappointed under circumstances such that their total term shall exceed six years unless a review of their performance is made.
+Ideally, this review should be combined with a review of the graduate group, since evaluation of an incumbent graduate group chair inevitably involves an evaluation of the group’s evolution during the chair's tenure.
 In the event a full-scale review of the graduate group is untimely or particularly inconvenient when a reappointment is being considered, a review committee, chosen by whatever formal mechanisms have been adopted by the graduate group and accepted by the relevant dean or deans, should be convened to evaluate the graduate group chair’s performance and recommend appropriate action to the dean or deans.
 In the event the group has no formal procedures the following procedures should be used:

 The review committee shall consist of three faculty members selected in the absence of the chair by the tenured faculty members of the group, one untenured faculty member (if any exist) selected by the untenured faculty members of the group, and two other faculty members, who may be from other groups or schools, selected by the dean or deans.
 The chair of the review committee will be selected by the dean or deans from among the six (or five) members.